SoftDev-Candy/SoftDev-Candy/README.md

-# YOLO!
+# Hello !

-Backend and Network Engineer specializing in  systems development, game engine architecture, and real-time applications.
+I am a Backend and Network Engineer specializing in  systems development, game engine architecture, and real-time applications.
 I build robust solutions across the full stack, from low-level C++ systems to scalable backend infrastructure.

 I focus on understanding system internals, optimizing performance, and architecting solutions that solve real problems.
 My philosophy: "Learning is the process of life, so better start enjoying it because you never stop learning."

 ## 🔧 Technical Focus

 I specialize in C/C++ development, Unreal Engine, and backend systems, with particular expertise in game engine architecture and network technologies for telecommunications and embedded systems.
+I also have in-depth knowledge of linux and I am currently getting a certification in Cloud and DevOps from Epam Learning.

 My work emphasizes clean architecture, performance optimization, and building maintainable systems that scale.